 The R&D tax credit is intended to incentivize companies to invest in innovation and technological investments so the U.S. can remain at the forefront of these advancements.
 Two-thirds of U.S. states also offer tax credits for R&D activities.
 The credit, which is designed to reimburse companies that develop new products, processes, or inventions, offers a percentage back to the company for qualified research activities and qualified research expenses.
 These savings can offset wages and salaries paid for qualified activities.
 A firm does not need to be large to qualify.

-Potentially qualifying activities for architects
+Potentially qualifying activities for architecture firms

 - Examples of qualifying activities include: